ruihangdu/Decompose-CNN/README.md

 The fine-tuned parameters for the model is the resnet50_tucker_state.pth in the models directory.

 ## Results

+It turn out that Tucker decomposition yields lower accuracy loss than CP decomposition in my experiments, so the results below are all from Tucker decomposition.

 ### ResNet50

 |  | Top-1 | Top-5 | flops in convolutions (Giga) |